2code-it/Code2.Net.TcpTarpit/README.md

 ```

 ## Remarks
-Each connection has an unique id.
+Each connection has a unique id.
 ConnectionsUpdated event timing vary when UpdateIntervalInSeconds is not a
 multiple of WriteIntervalInMs.
 When the service stops it will complete active connections and send a last